DevendraSS/free-genai-bootcamp/sentence-constructor/ChatGPT/prompt.md

 - The table should only include nouns, verbs, adverbs, adjectives.
 - The table of vocabulary should only have the following columns: Japanese, Romaji, English.
 - Don't provide particles in the vocabulary table, student needs to figure out the correct particles to use
+- Ensure there are no repeats eg. miru was repeated twice
+- if there is more than one version of a word, show the simplest most common example

 ### Sentence Structure
 - Do not provide particles in the sentence structure